django-functest/django-functest/docs/selenium.rst

       This default behaviour is usually desirable, but depending on your styling, scrolling may not work, and Selenium may still be able to interact with the controls.

+   .. attribute:: scroll_method

+      Defines the method to be used for scrolling.
+Defaults to ``"auto"`` which uses the most reliable known method.

+      Other values:

+      ``legacyWindowScrollTo`` — a legacy method based on ``window.scrollTo``

    .. method:: display_browser_window